A good news article should be clear, concise and effective. This ensures that your research, event or news reaches your target audience.

 - Write for the reader: Put yourself in your audience's shoes.
 What is interesting and relevant to them?
 Avoid focusing on internal processes and write from the perspective of the news itself.

 - Be clear and accessible: Avoid jargon and bureaucratic language.
-Write in an active voice (e.g., "The team is researching..." instead of "Research is being conducted by the team...").
+Write in an active voice (e.g., 'The team is researching...' instead of 'Research is being conducted by the team...').

-The Structure of a News Article
+The structure of a news article

-1. The Headline: Short and Powerful
+1. The headline: short and catchy

 - Keep the headline short and informative (max.
 2 lines).